enduserrr/sand/hive_internship.md

 Evaluation Periods:

-- There are two evaluation periods during the internship:
+- There are two evaluation periods during the internship
 - Mid-term evaluation: Sent halfway through the work period.
 - Final evaluation: Sent one week before the end of the contract.